“Never do anything to attract enemy fire – It annoys those around you”

 The PVC pipe is barely visible, even zoomed up close as in this photo.
 The antenna vertical element is made from copper alloy brazing rod (from “Harbor Fright”) and the radials are 14 ga copper wire.
 Sprayed with flat O.D. paint it is all but invisible.

 This one is mounted 1/4 wavelength from the main tree trunk.
 I stapled a vertical, 1/4 wavelength wire to the trunk to act as a reflector element, thus producing a cardioid pattern.
-Oriented away from the local airport it produces some gain and gives good results.
+Oriented away from the local airport it produces some gain towards the airport and it gives good results.

 I have found that 26 gauge gray teflon wire works very well for low-contrast dipoles when the backdrop is the sky.
 If the background is primarily trees, I have found that brown is better than green insulation.
 Teflon is shiny and will catch the sun, highlighting an otherwise stealthy antenna.
 Rubbing the wire between 2 sheets of 400 grit sandpaper before launching roughs up the teflon surface, stopping sun glint.

-Remote campsite antennas: Here is an 80 meter dipole rigged at a forest camp.
+Remote campsite antennas: Here is an 18 AWG 80 meter dipole rigged at a forest camp.
 Painted coax, thin, non reflective wire, strung close to the trees.
 Basic stuff..

 Stealthy and therefore lightweight, wire antennas like this are somewhat temporary in nature.
 Kept slack, they ride well in the wind and accommodate tree swaying but they do occasionally break.
 I repair mine about once a year where a “permanent” antenna made with 14 Ga wire should hold up longer.
 Design requirement tradeoffs.